 What are you going to podcast about?
 What is your content plan going to look like?
 You will map this out; step 3 allows you to do that.

-Content mapping is a really important part of that professionalism so that your episodes make perfect sense with what you are trying to bring to the world.
-Your objective for the show needs to come across in every single episode, in the naming of titles, how you portray yourself, and how you speak.
+Content mapping is important for professionalism, so your episodes make perfect sense in relation to what you’re trying to bring to the world.
+Your objective for the show must come across in every single episode, in the naming of titles, how you portray yourself, and how you speak.

-In step 3, we cover all of this.
-We define the episode content and niche, as well as the length and frequency of the episodes.
+In step three, we cover all of this.
+We define the episode’s content and niche, as well as its length and frequency.
 You decide how often and how long your podcast will be.

 Lastly, you create a podcast catalog.
 You can look at my catalog in my community—it is in the guides.
-You can also search for any topic I have podcasted before to find the episode you are after.
-My students get a template for this catalog and can plug and play to create their catalog.
+You can also search for any topic I’ve podcasted about before to find the episode you’re after.
+My students receive a template for this catalog and can simply plug in the information to create their own.

 Step 4: Plan Your Episode Layout

-Then, you need to decide whether to do solo shows, guest interviews, or a combination of both.
-You also need to decide whether to include sponsorships, affiliates, or a CTA (call to action) in your own offer.
+Then, you must decide whether to do solo shows, guest interviews, or a combination of both.
+You must also decide whether to include sponsorships, affiliates, or a call to action (CTA) in your offer.
 Then, you add the background music and create the podcast trailer.

 Once you get all of this done, it feels like it is really happening!